 Categories

 Not the Nicest Parts of Britain

-I view a map of Scotland, highlighting a major province disconnected into three parts.
-You’d think it was the nice part, that’s it’s reputation, but locals would rather you visit anywhere else.
-It’s almost camouflaged plaid coloring shifts into a saturated pink, revealing how ungainly it is on the map.
-I notice it’s shape seems to form the negative space on a Union Jack flag.
+I view a map of Scotland, highlighting a major province disconnected into three parts (similar to these dreams, I suppose).
+One might think this province was the nice part, given its reputation, but locals would rather you visit anywhere else.
+On the map, it’s almost camouflaged with a plaid pattern coloration shifting into a saturated pink, revealing how ungainly the thing is printed on the map.
+I notice that it’s shape seems to form the negative space on a Union Jack flag.

+Categories